 Pool Cleaner Reviews – Best Swimming Pool Cleaners

-This pool cleaner reviews article compares and reviews automatic swimming pool cleaners.
-My goal is to help you choose the best one for your type of swimming pool (above-ground / in-ground).
-The pros and cons of these popular automatic vacuums are my opinions, based on my 30 plus years in the swimming pool industry.
+My goal is to help you choose the best pool cleaner for your type of swimming pool (above-ground / in-ground).
+In this pool cleaner reviews article, I compare and review top automatic swimming pool cleaners.
+The insights, as well as all the pros and cons I highlight about these popular automatic vacuums, are my opinions based on 30 plus years working in the swimming pool industry.

 I have read many other pool cleaner reviews on the internet, and none of them take into consideration the swimming pool surface.
 If you have a cement/gunite pool, you may not use the same swimming pool cleaner as you would in a pool with a vinyl liner.
 Also, the best models for above-ground swimming pools are not likely suitable for in-ground pools.

 Many other reviewers that discuss the pros and cons or top-rated models are either just looking at one pool cleaner with no comparison, or have a clear marketing agenda.
 I am looking at all vacuums and automatic robot cleaners, and just telling you what I would do in your position, based on what I know and your pool type.

 I must confess before we get into this article, that I am a sucker for shiny cool gadgets.
 If these guys wanted to get me to buy something, all they would have to do is chrome it out, and make it look modern.
 Well, if I didn’t know better 😉